On the Dominance of Truth-Telling in Gradual Mechanisms: Applications

-The application of the incentive-preservation condition in Example \ref{example2} suggests the following hypothesis: an ascending-price auction is IC if and only if, at each price level $p$, no bidder $i$, holding the unrefuted speculation that all remaining bidders leave the auction at $p$ except for a specific bidder $j$, could know whether $j$ stays or leaves.
-To capture this idea about the transmissibility of information within the same price level, consider an ascending-price auction $G^*$ in which any information set $\boldsymbol{h}_i$ of any bidder $i$ is non-singleton only if it contains a history $h$ where less than $2$ bidders choose to stay at the current price level $p$.
-When it is this case, $\boldsymbol{h}_i$ contains all such histories that coincide with $h$ at all previous price levels.
-To ensure the uniqueness of $G^*$, assume that a bidder with a smaller index chooses earlier at each price level (see Figure \ref{fig:auction} for its first few steps).
+The application of the incentive-preservation condition in Example \ref{example2} suggests the following hypothesis: an ascending-price auction is incentive compatible if and only if, at each price level $p$, no bidder $i$, holding the unrefuted speculation that all remaining bidders leave the auction at $p$ except for a specific bidder $j$, could know whether $j$ stays or leaves.
+To capture this idea about the transmissibility of information within the same price level, we define the following \textit{open-by-two ascending-price auction}, in which all actions at the current price level become public once two bidders choose to stay.

+\begin{definition} An open-by-two ascending-price auction is such that: \begin{enumerate} \item a bidder with a smaller index chooses earlier at each price level; \item each bidder observes all the actions at previous price levels; \item each bidder observes all the actions at the current price level $p$ if at least two bidders have chosen to stay at $p$; otherwise, she is informed that at most one bidder has chosen to stay at $p$. \end{enumerate} \end{definition}

-In addition to confirming the intuition that all information from previous price levels can be made public, the following proposition also validates that the aforementioned information transmission within the same price level can be done without harming IC.
-The proof, in Appendix \ref{proofsec4}, is based on a direct application of the IRP.
+Figure \ref{fig:auction} presents the first few steps of the open-by-two ascending-price auction, in which $S$ and $L$ refer to stay in and leave the auction, respectively.
+In addition to confirming the intuition that all information from previous price levels can be made public, the following proposition also validates that within the same price level, only the aforementioned information transmission can be done without harming incentive compatibility.